Wicked problem: Background

 Although Rittel and Webber framed the concept in terms of social policy and planning, wicked problems occur in any domain involving stakeholders with differing perspectives.
 Recognising this, Rittel and Kunz developed a technique called Issue-Based Information System (IBIS), which facilitates documentation of the rationale behind a group decision in an objective manner.

 A recurring theme in research and industry literature is the connection between wicked problems and design.
 Design problems are typically wicked because they are often ill-defined (no prescribed way forward), involve stakeholders with different perspectives, and have no "right" or "optimal" solution.
-Thus wicked problems cannot be solved by the application of standard (or known) methods; they demand creative solutions.
+Thus wicked problems cannot be solved by the application of standard (or known) methods; they demand creative, sometimes entrepreneurial solutions.

 Strategies to tackle wicked problems

 Wicked problems cannot be tackled by the traditional approach in which problems are defined, analysed and solved in sequential steps.
 The main reason for this is that there is no clear problem definition of wicked problems.
+Ultimately, the solution to 'Wicked' problems requires additional research to understand the gaps in information pertaining these issues.
+Governments must invest in more evidence-informed science to address the full scope of these problems.
+Broader thinking into the appropriate options will allow for more innovation within this process.

 In a paper published in 2000, Nancy Roberts identified the following strategies to cope with wicked problems: